 Lower Dolpo Trek

 Lower Dolpo trek is another famous trek in Dolpo Region.
 Although trekking in Lower Dolpo Region demands a good level of physical fitness and previous trekking experience, Lower Dolpo is a must-visit trekking region in Nepal.
 Adventurous Lower Dolpo trek offers hidden gems of Nepal where you can experience diverse flora and fauna, wild species, and authentic natural beauty.

 Famous treks in Mustang Region:

 Upper Mustang Trek

 With its desert-like landscape, ancient caves, and monasteries, Upper Mustang Trek is a trek to the mysterious land where you can explore the centuries-old civilization, authentic culture, and customs, along with a remote lifestyle of mountain people living in such harsh climate and isolated place.
 Following the picturesque trekking trails through the dry and barren land with fluttering prayer flags, Gompas, and monasteries you will be rewarded with views of Annapurna, Dhaulagiri, Nilgiri, and the other Himalayas.

 Lower Mustang (Jomsom and Muktinath Trek)

 Lower Mustang Trek is a well-liked trek in the Mustang region.
-Lower Mustang Treks takes you to the deepest Gorge of the world-Kali Gandaki Gorge.
+Lower Mustang Treks takes you to the deepest Gorge in the world-Kali Gandaki Gorge.
 During the trek, the fascinating views of mountains like Annapurna panorama, Mt.
 Dhaulagiri, Mt.
 Himchuli, Mt.
 Nilgiri, Mt.
 Machapuchare, Mt.
 Tukuche, and many more will keep encouraging you to reach popular villages such as Marpha, and Jomsom.
 They are famous for their apple farming but the star attraction will be the sacred pilgrimage site for both Hindus and Buddhist people-Mukti Nath Temple.